Home Start Here Conditions Specialists Recovery FAQ Resources

 What PTSD looks like after a traumatic birth

-Post-traumatic stress following a high-risk delivery is often misidentified as "baby blues" or general anxiety.
-True PTSD symptoms include intrusive memories or flashbacks of the delivery, hypervigilance around medical settings, avoidance of anything that triggers memories of the birth, emotional numbness, and difficulty bonding with your baby.
+Post-traumatic stress after a high-risk delivery is often misidentified as "baby blues" or general anxiety.
+True PTSD symptoms include intrusive flashbacks, hypervigilance around medical settings, emotional numbness, and difficulty bonding with your baby.

-Women who underwent an unplanned or emergency cesarean hysterectomy are at highest risk.
-The sudden, irreversible nature of the procedure — often decided in moments — can leave women feeling a profound loss of control that takes time and support to process.
+Women who had an unplanned or emergency hysterectomy are at highest risk.
+The sudden, irreversible nature of the procedure — often decided in moments — can leave a lasting sense of lost control.

 PTSD after childbirth is a recognized clinical diagnosis.
 It deserves proper treatment, not dismissal.